This post may contain affiliate links. Please read our disclosure policy.

 - Place sliced nectarines, sugar, cornstarch, and lemon juice in bowl.
 Toss to coat.

 - In small bowl, mix oats, flour, brown sugar and sugar.
 Cut in cold butter with a fork or pastry cutter until it is combined.
 You may have chunks of butter and that is okay as the butter will melt in the oven.

 - Place nectarines in 9-inch baking dish.
 Top with brown sugar oat crumble.

-- Bake for 18-23 minutes or until crumble is melted and starts to bubble.
+- Bake for 24-32 minutes or until crumble is melted and starts to bubble.
 If the crumble starts to brown too much, cover with foil halfway through the baking time.

 - Serve warm with vanilla bean ice cream.